UFO73/Redux-Todo/README.md

 # Create To-do List

-Redux TODO List App This project is a simple TODO list application built with Redux, designed to help you manage your tasks efficiently.
-It incorporates various features to enhance your task management experience.
+TODO List App This project is a simple TODO list application built with Redux.

 Features